Cohomological Hall algebras, their categorification, and their representations via torsion pairs

 \begin{definition} Let $\sfV \in \bfFlagPerfps^{(m-1)}(\scrC)$.
 We define the derived stack $\bfFlagPerfps^{(m),\dagger}(\scrC;\sfV)$ of $\sfV$-flags of length $m$ as the fiber product

 where $x_\sfV \colon \Spec(k) \to \bfFlagPerfps^{(m-1)}(\scrC)$ is the map corresponding to the flag $\sfV$. \end{definition}

-Applying the \textit{right} version of Construction~\ref{construction:Vflags_generalized} to $\calS_\bullet\bfPerfps(\scrC)$ and the $(m-1)$-flag $\sfV$, we obtain a relative $2$-Segal simplicial derived stack that we denote as\footnote{The discrepancy between the choice of either left or right version in Construction~\ref{construction:self_action} and the superscript $\ast$ in $\calS^\ast_\bullet(-)$ is justified from the fact that, in this way, the notation is compatible with the classical literature on (classical, cohomological, K-theoretical) Hall algebras and their representations.
+Applying the \textit{right} version of Construction~\ref{construction:Vflags_generalized} to $\calS_\bullet\bfPerfps(\scrC)$ and the $(m-1)$-flag $\sfV$, we obtain a relative $2$-Segal space that we denote as\footnote{The discrepancy between the choice of either left or right version in Construction~\ref{construction:Vflags_generalized} and the superscript $\ast$ in $\calS^\ast_\bullet(-)$ is justified from the fact that, in this way, the notation is compatible with the classical literature on (classical, cohomological, K-theoretical) Hall algebras and their representations.
 See \cite{Porta_Sala_Hall}.}

-When $m = 1$, the choice of $\sfV$ is empty.
+When $m = 1$, the choice of $\sfV$ is empty (cf.\ Remark~\ref{rem:empty-case}).
 In this case, we therefore simply denote the above simplicial object by

-\begin{remark} In light of Theorem~\ref{thm:2-Segal_representations}, we think of $\bfPerfps(\scrC)$ as an algebra in the $\infty$-category of correspondences $\Corr(\dSt)$ acting on the derived stack $\bfFlagPerfps^m(\scrC;\sfV)$.
+\begin{remark} In light of Theorem~\ref{thm:Godicke_II}, we think of $\bfPerfps(\scrC)$ as an algebra in the $\infty$-category of correspondences $\Corr(\dSt)$ acting on the derived stack $\bfFlagPerfps^{(m)}(\scrC;\sfV)$.
 The action is implemented by the correspondence